A medieval Millionaires' Row

 Four gargoyles mark the 16th-century Palau dels Cervelló (No. 25).
 In the 18th-century, street-facing windows were covered with pretty wooden latticework to allow air and light in while keeping the nosy at bay; the one at No.21 is the last to survive.

-Near the end of Carrer Montcada, seek out the new Museu del Mamut and the Carrer de les Mosques, the ‘street of flies’ and the narrowest in the city (it's only 40 inches wide).
+Near the end of Carrer Montcada, seek out the Carrer de les Mosques, the ‘street of flies’ and the narrowest in the city (it's only 40 inches wide).
 Originally vendors in the Born market stored their fruit and vegetables here, creating quite a ‘buzz’ on hot days, as did the street’s more recent use as a public convenience – until local residents had it closed off.

 metro: Jaume I